How to Monitor Employee Computer Activity Effectively

 Step 4.
 Roll Out Company-Wide

 After a successful pilot, move forward with the full rollout.
-Announce the monitoring computer activity program to all employees.
+Announce the monitoring program to all employees.
 It often helps to prepare an official monitoring policy document that employees can reference, which includes details on data handling, privacy safeguards, and whom to contact with questions.

 Provide training or demos on how to use the tool.
 This is especially important if employees will have access to their own data or need to interact with the software (for example, some tools allow employees to categorize their own time).